pasccom/ConsoleCapture/README.md

 Sphinx reStructuredText, which can be compiled into beatiful documentation by [Sphinx](http://www.sphinx-doc.org).

-To compile the documentation you have to install Sphinx, which can be done using
+To compile the documentation you have to install Sphinx in the `virtualenv`, which can be done using
 ```
+source env/bin/activate
 pip install -U sphinx
 ```
 If you are using Unix, you will also need `make`, which is generally provided